Life zone: List

 The Canadian and Hudsonian life zones are commonly combined into a Boreal life zone.

+Criticism

 This system has been criticized as being too imprecise.
 For example, the scrub oak chaparral in Arizona shares relatively few plant and animal species with the Great Basin sagebrush desert, yet both are classified as Upper Sonoran.
 However it is still sometimes referred to by biologists (and anthropologists) working in the western United States.
 Much more detailed and empirically based classifications of vegetation and life zones now exist for most areas of the world, such as the list of world ecoregions defined by the World Wide Fund for Nature, or the list of North American ecoregions defined by the Commission for Environmental Cooperation.

 Holdridge

 In 1947, Leslie Holdridge published a life zone classification using indicators of: